How to Sit Correctly

 - Use a back support (lumbar roll) at the curve of your back.
 Your knees should be at the same level or higher than your hips.

 - Move the seat close to the steering wheel to support the curve of your back.
-The seat should be close enough to allow your knees to bend and your feet to reach the pedals.
+The chair should be close enough to allow your knees to bend and your feet to reach the pedals.